Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

 ## Prediction:

- * -Finding Time series analysis between COVID data and Weather data.
+ * Finding Time series analysis between COVID data and Weather data.

- * -Forecasting effect between COVID and weather in the future.
+ * Forecasting effect between COVID and weather in the future.